strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Item Piles makes it easier to share loot between party members

-Being able to drop items onto the map seems like it should be a core feature but it isn't --- the Item Piles module implements exactly this.
+Being able to drop items onto the map seems like it should be a core feature, but it isn't.
+The Item Piles module implements exactly this.

 ### Drag Ruler visually shows you how far a token can move in a turn

 Drag Ruler visually shows you how far a token can move on the battlemap (green for walking, yellow for running or the equivalent in whatever system you're using).

-In Foundry version 13, this will be a core feature of the VTT so this module will no longer be needed.
+In Foundry version 13, this will be a core feature of the VTT, so this module will no longer be needed.
 But until that version releases, use this module!

 ## Tips and Tricks